mstrens/grbl_controller_esp32/README.md

 - last line: the current feed rate and spindle rpm.
 - there are also 2 buttons that depends on the current state (e.g. Setup, Print, Pause, Resume, Cancel)
 ### Setup screen displays:
-- The IP address to be use if you want to upload/download/delete/list files from the root directory on the SD.
+- The IP address to be used if you want to
+  - upload/download/delete/list files from the root directory on the SD.
 This IP has to be entered in a PC browsing session
+  - use a telnet (=wifi) connection to controm GRBL
   - The GRBL status
 - The last message from GRBL
 - some buttons to request from GRBL a Homing, an unlock, a soft reset
 - some buttons to access other screens